 Only accept a request to generate a credential and bind it to an identity if the source of the request, i.e., Registration Authority, can be authenticated as being authorized to perform identity proofing at AL4.

+[US / EZP800-63-2: §8.3.2.4.2]

 AL4_CM_CRN#020 Unique identity

 Ensure that the identity which relates to a specific applicant is unique within the specified service, including identities previously used and that are now cancelled, other than its re-assignment to the same applicant.

+[US / EZP800-63-2: §5.3.1.4.5 a)]

 Guidance: This requirement is intended to prevent identities that may exist in a Relying Party’s access control lists from possibly representing a different physical person.

+Cf. AL4_CM_POL#020 which expresses a very similar requirement.
+Although presenting repetition for a single provider, if the identity-proofing functions and credential management functions are provided by separate CSPs, each needs to fulfill this requirement.

 AL4_CM_CRN#030 Credential uniqueness

 Allow the Subject to select a credential (e.g., UserID) that is verified to be unique within the specified service’s community and assigned uniquely to a single identity Subject.

+[US / EZP800-63-2: §5.3.1.4.5 a)]

 AL4_CM_CRN#035 Convey credential

 Be capable of conveying the unique identity information associated with a credential to Verifiers and Relying Parties.

+[US / EZP800-63-2: §5.3.1.4.5 b)]

-AL4_CM_CRN#040 PIN/Password strength
+AL4_CM_CRN#040 Token strength

 Not use PIN/password tokens.